TongGeorgeWang/CASA-ToDiMo/README.md

 **Installation** <br />
 This program requires MATLAB (Mathworks) v2023 or above, with the Bioinformatics toolbox and Statistics & Machine Learning toolbox.
+If the Parallel Computing Toolbox is also installed, the runtime will decrease.
 The program is run in the MATLAB user interface.
 An example conformational ensemble of a mixed sequence single-stranded RNA is provided.
 The source code may be downloaded/cloned from the current repository.
 The general input for the program is a folder, within the source code directory, containing a set of structures in PDB format.
 Open "classAveragingDisordered.m" in MATLAB - this is the only script that needs to be interacted with. <br />